Somewhere (DJ Mog & Sarah Lynn song)

-The song "Somewhere" was released in 2010 by Northern Irish electronic music artist DJ Mog.
+"Somewhere" is a song by Northern Irish electronic musician DJ Mog, released in 2010 on Nervous Records.
 Singer-songwriter Sarah Lynn provided vocals on the track as well as co-wrote it.
 The pair have performed the song live in support of other acts such as Fatboy Slim, during the artist's visits to Belfast.

-After first receiving popularity on U.K.-related music channels such as BBC Radio 1 and Cool FM, label Nervous Records stated that it sought to promote the track in the U.S. The single received commercial success in the U.S., reaching the No. 1 spot on Billboard's Hot Dance Airplay chart.
+After first receiving popularity on UK-related music channels such as BBC Radio 1 and Cool FM, label Nervous Records stated that it sought to promote the track in the US.
+The single received commercial success in the U.S., reaching the No. 1 spot on Billboard's Hot Dance Airplay chart.
 The song spent eighteen weeks on the chart in total.

 DJ Mog background

 Referred to by the BBC Radio 1 Judge Jules program as an "Irish up & comer", he began playing electronic dance music in local events in his hometown of Belfast during the early 1990s.
 He entered and won a few local DJing competitions before taking more interest into the studio and production side of things.